 Another type of sequence I frequently use is the HDR sequence.
 This is when I intentionally take between three and seven shots with the end goal of merging them into an HDR image.
 Most often, I use HDR sequencing when I shoot directly into the sun and am absolutely certain the dynamic range of the scene exceeds the dynamic range of the sensor of my camera.

 I use another type of sequencing when I want to achieve the effect of long exposure without using ND filters.
 I take a sequence of 10 to 14 shots with identical exposure values.
 The goal here is to combine them digitally in Photoshop to achieve the motion blur effect of long exposure.
 You can learn more about this technique in my tutorial: Long Exposure Effect Without Any Filters.

 Another popular photo technique that requires taking a series of photos is a panorama.
-Depending on the scene, the panorama sequence can have anywhere between 2 and 20 or more shots (Tutorial: Combining 12 Shots into HDR Panorama).
+Depending on the scene, the panorama sequence can have anywhere between 2 and 20 or more shots.

 5. Time Lapses